San Mateo del Mar

-As of 2005, the municipality had a total population of 12667.
+As of 2005, the municipality had a total population of 12,667.

 Geography

 The total area of the municipality is 75.2 km2.
 It is located on the shores of the Pacific Ocean.

 Climate

 San Mateo del Mar has a warm climate, with rainfall in summer and early autumn.

-Wildlife
+Flora and fauna

 Flora include Pochote, Mesquite and Tepehuaje.
 Fauna include wild boar, coyote, badger, rabbit, armadillo, chachalaca and buzzard.

 History

 San Mateo del Mar was founded in 1606.

 On 21–22 July 2020, thirteen men and two women were tortured and burned alive in a political-electoral dispute.
 Bishops of the Roman Catholic Diocese of Tehuantepec have called for peace and reconciliation.

 Demography

 The population of San Mateo del Mar, according to the 2005 Census, is 12,667.
 There are 2,352 dwellings.

 Language

 Almost all of the town's population speak a dialect of the Ikoot language.
 According to a 1990 census, 1,800 of these Ikoot speakers are monolingual.